Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Experiments

 \textbf{ActionNonDiag (Figure~\ref{fig:clear_exp}).} We consider a case where the graphical criterion of Section~\ref{sec:graph_crit} is satisfied non-trivially.
 Let \bigzero{\makebox(0,0){\text{\huge0}}}

 be the adjacency matrix between $\va^{t\shortminus 1}$ and $\vz^t$.
-The $i$th row, denoted by $\mG^\va_i$, corresponds to parents of $\vz_i^t$ in $\va^{t\shortminus 1}$.
-Note that it is analogous to the graph depicted in Figure~\ref{fig:sparsity}, which satisfies the graphical criterion.
+The $i$th row, denoted by $\mG^\va_i$, corresponds to the parents of $\vz_i^t$ in $\va^{t\shortminus 1}$.
+Note that it is analogous to the graph shown in Figure~\ref{fig:sparsity}, which satisfies the graphical criterion.
 The mean function is given by

-One can check that the sufficient influence assumption (Assumption~\ref{ass:nonparam_suff_var_a_cont}) holds, thanks to the independence of sines with different frequencies.
+One can check that the sufficient influence assumption (Assumption~\ref{ass:nonparam_suff_var_a_cont}) holds, due to the independence of sines with different frequencies.

 \textbf{$\text{ActionNonDiag}_\text{NoSuffInf}$ (Table~\ref{tab:violation}).} This dataset has the same ground truth adjacency matrix as the above dataset~\eqref{eq:double_diagonal}, but a different transition function which does not satisfy the assumption of sufficient influence (Section~\ref{ass:nonparam_suff_var_a_cont}).
 We sampled a matrix $\mW$ with independent Normal 0-1 entries.
 The mean function is thus